mehtamohit013/bert-stack/README.md

 	Contains the result of training an cross encoder (sentence transformer) on linked dataset
 3. Linked
 	Contains all the baseline evaluated on linked dataset seperately
+4. MultiModal
+	Contains the multimodal notebooks, data splits for android and saved models and traces of different experiment
+5. quora_android_2
+	Contains the sbert model based on BERT and distill-bert with different margins, losses and accuracy.
+6. quora_android(bad_data_splitting)
+	Contains a buggy implementation of data spliiting.
+May contains some useful functions